icehouse-ventures/laravel-chartjs/README.md

     }
 ```

-Using the method optionsRaw(string) its possible to add a the options in raw format:
+Using the optionsRaw() method it's possible to add nested Chartjs options in raw format:

 Passing string format like a json
 ```php